AIR@NE Adapt, implement and research

-Apply now for the AIR@NE grant for K-8 computer science teachers
+Join our AIR@NE grant for K-8 computer science teachers

-Twenty-eight teachers are being recruited for the first year of CSForAll: Adapt, Implement, and Research at Nebraska (AIR@NE), an NSF-funded grant which will examine the adaptation and implementation of a validated K-8 Computer Science curriculum in diverse school districts.
+Twenty-eight teachers were recruited for the first year of CSForAll: Adapt, Implement, and Research at Nebraska (AIR@NE), an NSF-funded grant which will examine the adaptation and implementation of a validated K-8 Computer Science curriculum in diverse school districts.
 The grant will expand the Research-Practitioner Partnership between the University of Nebraska-Lincoln and Lincoln Public Schools (LPS) to other districts across Nebraska.
 The primary goal is to study how districts facing different contextual challenges, including rural schools, majority-minority schools, and Native American reservation schools, adapt the curriculum to fit local needs and strengths to broaden participation in computer science.

 Cohorts and benefits